mrkkrp/markkarpov.art/essay/real-realism.md

   reality is arranged and in the way it is represented.

-The definition above seems to stipulate that a real realist artwork represents reality as closely as possible, but an artwork can only be abstraction of reality and it will never render it completely correctly to the last detail.
-How to resolve this conflict?
+The definition above seems to stipulate that a real realist artwork represents reality as closely as possible, but an artwork can only ever be an abstraction of reality and will never render it completely correctly, to the last detail.
+How is this conflict to be resolved?

-One possibility would be to strive for a representation that is accurate and contains as many details as possible, something close to e.g. photorealism in painting.
-It should be noted though that thorough execution takes a lot of time and is often incompatible with direct observation of reality since many subjects are often in constant change.
+One possibility would be to strive for a representation that is accurate and contains as many details as possible, something close to photorealism in painting.
+It should be noted, though, that thorough execution takes a lot of time and is often incompatible with direct observation of reality, since many subjects are in constant change.

 Another option would be to concentrate on intention rather than the result.
 Is the intention to represent reality faithfully through observation not